 To leverage dynamic configurations with your treatments, you should use the getTreatmentWithConfig

-This method will return an object containing the treatment and associated configuration.
+method.
+This method returns an object containing the treatment and associated configuration.

 for the config parameter.